Use my Portugal itinerary to plan an epic 7 day trip to Porto, Lisbon and Lagos!

 After your afternoon exploring, head to Bar Topo to enjoy a rooftop cocktail among locals.
 For dinner, check out local spot As Zebras do Combro for an authentic Portugese meal (a spot recommended to us by our hostel staff).

 For a night out, head to the Bairro Alto or Alfama district and check out one of the many bars that feature live Fado music.
 Fado is like Lisbon’s style of the blues- an emotional ballad with an accompanying 12 string guitar.
 If you enjoy live music, this is a cultural experience that you can’t miss!

 Head to the Castelo de Sao Jorge to explore the history of the castle and admire the sweeping views of the city.
-Admission costs 8.50€.
-Pro tip: buy a glass of wine from the street vendor in the castle to sip while you stroll.
+Admission costs about 8.50€.
+Pro tip: buy a glass of wine from the street vendor in the castle to sip while you stroll!

 Next, head to Portas do Sol in the Alfama district of Lisbon for lunch/drinks with a view.
 10/10 recommend the brie and honey sandwich.
 After your lunch, keep meandering through the streets of the Alfama district- there are a few cathedrals, shops, and bars in the area!